Courage to Teach

 Paula J. Pedersen, Director of Education for Inclusive Excellence, is also a facilitator trained through the Center for Courage and Renewal and is able to bring the work of Parker Palmer’s Courage to Teach to UMD through an annual back to school retreat (held in August of each year) and annual Courage to Teach book groups.

-To sign up for the fall 2017 back to school retreat - [INSERT LINK HERE]
+To sign up for Fall 2018 back to school retreat - Coming Soon!!

-This residential retreat offering will begin Monday August 7 at 4:00 and end Wednesday August 9 at at 1:00.
+This residential retreat offering will begin Monday, August (TBD) at 4:00 and end Wednesday, August (TBD) at at 1:00.
 We will nurture your body as well as your soul with all meals provided.
 You can expect time to reflect on your own heart as a teacher, to renew and re-align your soul with that role, to ground yourself through spacious witness in community.

 Renew heart, mind, and spirit through the exploration of the inner landscape of a teacher’s life.